joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 When it is boiled down, the automation of EDD for applications in always-on environments is an orchestration problem.
 While all of the different types of migrations are just migrations, each type is treated a bit differently in the deploy process.
-The simplest solution is to keep the different until it is the right time to move them to the `migrations` directory.
+The simplest solution is to keep the different migrations until it is the right time to move them to the `migrations` directory.

 ```